Mindii/Archive-ElitePlayer-Rainmeter/README.md

 3. More metters (There is some unused mesures aready from original Soitin skin just make matters for them)
 <br><br>
 Oh btw there is also psd in recources folder if someone like to make better background.

+# Changelog
+1.1.9<br>
+     Config have now own file: Elite Player\@Resources\Config.inc<br>
+     Main file should load player when needed, it don't show if game/player is not running.<Br>